getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 }
 ```

-Implementation specifics:

-- `expressionEnding(p)` returns an anonymous `and(...)`, not a
+The wrapper returns an anonymous `and(...)`, not a production —
-  production.
-The wrapper's structure doesn't get a frame of its
-  own — the wrapped production `p` keeps its own frame, and the
+the wrapped production `p` keeps its own frame, and the
 wrapper's trailing matches emit at the same depth.

-- The trailing `optional(...)` contains three pieces in
+The trailing `optional(...)` contains three pieces in sequence:

-  sequence:
-  1. `any(or(Whitespace, Comment))` — zero or more trivia
+1. `any(or(Whitespace, Comment))` — zero or more trivia tokens.
-     tokens.
-These ARE productions; each one emits as its own
+   Each one emits as its own depth-1 token.
-     depth-1 token.
 2. `lookahead(and(ch(C.Hyphen), terminal(isDigit)))` —
-     non-consuming positive lookahead for `-` followed by a
+   non-consuming positive lookahead for `-` followed by a digit.
-     digit.
-  3. `production("Hyphen", ch(C.Hyphen))` — consume the `-` as
+3. `production("Hyphen", ch(C.Hyphen))` — consume the `-` as a
-     a Hyphen token.
+   Hyphen token.

-- The `optional()` wrapper provides the speculative-rollback
-  semantics.
-If the lookahead fails (no `-Digit` ahead), the
+If the lookahead fails (no `-Digit` ahead), the trivia consumed
-  trivia consumed in step 1 is rolled back via the savepoint
-  mechanism in the parser library.
-Those Whitespace/Comment
-  tokens were emitted as `matched` events but receive
-  `rollback` events when the savepoint restores.
-They will be
+in step 1 rolls back; those Whitespace/Comment tokens will be
-  re-matched (and this time committed) by the next outer
+re-matched and emitted by the next outer iteration.

-  iteration.
-- The wrapper is applied at the Token alternation level (see
+The wrapper is applied at the Token alternation level (see §14
-  §14 for the full BaseTokenOr listing).
+for the full BaseTokenOr listing).
+The single-char ops are

-The single-char ops are wrapped selectively via the
+wrapped selectively via the `EXPRESSION_ENDING_OP_NAMES` set;
-`EXPRESSION_ENDING_OP_NAMES` set; the rest are inlined
-unwrapped. `EscapePlain` is not wrapped — `\` is not an
+the rest are inlined unwrapped. `EscapePlain` is not wrapped —
-expression-ending form.
-See §13 for the
+`\` is not an expression-ending form.
-`STANDALONE_EXCLUDED_OPS` exclusion mechanism.

-**Subscriber-visible side effect.** A subscriber filtering for
-`matched` events will see Whitespace/Comment events that are
-later rolled back when the speculative tail fails.
-Consumers
-using `presets.parseTokens` (which includes `commit` events but
-treats `matched` as provisional) handle this correctly.
-Consumers that only listen to `matched` and ignore `rollback`
-will see spurious trivia events.

 ### 11.1 The NumberEnding Wrapper